-Warren Zevon released his debut album, ‘Wanted Dead or Alive,’ in 1969.
+Warren Zevon released Wanted Dead or Alive, his debut album, in 1969.
 Nobody heard it.
 And you really wouldn’t want to, because none of the singer-songwriter’s sharp, scathing wit is displayed.
 By the time he returned in 1976 with a self-titled record produced by his pal Jackson Browne, Zevon’s identity had been fully shaped.
 He had some ups and downs over the years, including several well-documented bouts with the bottle that put his career on hold for a while.
 He staged a comeback near the end of the ‘80s that kept him busy until his death from cancer in 2003.
-Our list of the Top 10 Warren Zevon Songs includes tracks from that 1976 album (which you might as well call his proper debut) to his terrific final LP, which was released just weeks before he passed away.
+Our list of the Top 10 Warren Zevon Songs includes tracks from that 1976 album (which you might as well call his proper debut) to The Wind, a terrific final LP released just weeks before he passed away.

-‘Carmelita’ had been kicking around for a few years before Zevon included it on his 1976 album.
+"Carmelita" had been kicking around for a few years before Zevon included it on his 1976 album.
 A Canadian singer-songwriter recorded it; so did Linda Ronstadt.
 But Zevon’s plaintive version about a wayward junkie (which includes one of his most memorable lines: “I’m all strung out on heroin on the outskirts of town”) is the definitive one.

 The closing track on Zevon’s best and most popular album is a perfect summation of everything that precedes it.
 Booze, drugs, cheap women and wasted nights collide in this tale of a loser “down on [his] luck.”
 You get the feeling it’s a lifelong thing with this guy.
 Zevon has a fun time with the song, making it an amplified call to arms.